cromano8/CMS-Diversity/README.md

 <hr>

-<h6>CMS_Diversity_v05 folder</h6>
+<h6>Reproducing the Report</h6>

-All code used to create the app is in the folder entitled <em>CMS_Diversity_v05</em>.
 If you wish to run the app from R Studio instead of going to the above link, you can use the following steps:
 <ol>
   <li>Download the <em>CMS_DIVERSITY_v05</em> folder</li>
   <li>Open <em>CMS_Diversity.Rproj</em> in R Studio</li>